Psoriasis treatments aim to:

 - Anthralin.
 This medication is believed to normalize DNA activity in skin cells.
-Anthralin (Dritho-Scalp) can also remove scale, making the skin smoother.
+Anthralin (Dritho-Scalp) also can remove scale, making the skin smoother.
 However, anthralin can irritate skin, and it stains virtually anything it touches, including skin, clothing, countertops and bedding.
-For that reason doctors often recommend short-contact treatment — allowing the cream to stay on your skin for a brief time before washing it off.
-Anthralin is sometimes used in combination with ultraviolet light.
+For that reason, doctors often recommend short-contact treatment — allowing the cream to stay on your skin for a brief time before washing it off.

 - Topical retinoids.
 These are commonly used to treat acne and sun-damaged skin, but tazarotene (Tazorac, Avage) was developed specifically for the treatment of psoriasis.
 Like other vitamin A derivatives, it normalizes DNA activity in skin cells and may decrease inflammation.
 The most common side effect is skin irritation.
 It may also increase sensitivity to sunlight, so sunscreen should be applied while using the medication.
-Although the risk of birth defects is far lower for topical retinoids than for oral retinoids, your doctor needs to know if you're pregnant or intend to become pregnant if you're using tazarotene.
+Although the risk of birth defects is far lower for topical retinoids than for oral retinoids, tazarotene isn't recommended when you're pregnant or breast-feeding or if you intend to become pregnant.

 - Salicylic acid.
 Available over-the-counter (nonprescription) and by prescription, salicylic acid promotes sloughing of dead skin cells and reduces scaling.
 Sometimes it's combined with other medications, such as topical corticosteroids or coal tar, to increase its effectiveness.
 Salicylic acid is available in medicated shampoos and scalp solutions to treat scalp psoriasis.